Thanks to Anthony Katsaros for pulling the initial list together. I will update and edit as new information is forced upon me.

 2001 – North Fork of the Quinault.
 Nice swimmin’ hole, but VERY wet.
 Didn’t we see the otter here?

 2002 – Eagle Lake Attempt.
+Dave pick.
 The lost boys.
 Dave’s first lead – possibly his last.
 I hate huckleberries.
 We got so lost on this hike.
 Wrong side of the drainage that we never made Eagle Lake.
 Ending up sleeping in brambles and hacking our way out to Barkley Lake.

 2003 – Goat Rocks.
 Anthony picked a real winner.
 We saw all the mountains and had a great campsite with an excellent view.